Home > Board Charter

 Within the authorities delegated to it by the Board, the key tasks of the Executive Directors and EXCO are as follows:

-- (b) developing long term strategic and short term profit plans, designed to ensure that the business division’s requirements for growth, profitability and return on capital are achieved;
+- (b) developing long term strategic and short term profit plans, designed to ensure that the business segment’s requirements for growth, profitability and return on capital are achieved;

 - (c) directing and controlling all aspects of the business operations in a cost effective manner, covering operational requirements, best technological practice, high levels of productivity and flexibility to cope with planned development and awareness of market place opportunities and threats, deploying resources to exploit and counter them respectively;